Kgabel/Non-Linear-MPC/README.md

 In this, we will design a nonlinear MPC controller to let the car to travel as far as possible in positive $x$ direction in a fixed time interval.
 We are supposed to keep close to $y = 0$, while avoiding the obstacle located at $x = 500, y = 0$.
 The key to this problem is to use as much tire forces as possible, while ensuring that the car does not lose control.
+This repository contains an implementation of Nonlinear Model Predictive Control (NMPC) for controlling the dynamics of a car.
+NMPC is a powerful technique for controlling systems with nonlinear dynamics and constraints.
+In this case, we are using NMPC to control the motion of a car, taking into account various constraints such as tire forces and friction cone constraints.

 # Car Dynamics